e019chen/facial-expression-recognition/proposal.md

 permalink: /proposal/
 ---

-## Introduction/Background
+## Background

 #### Introduction
 Facial expression classification has been an important problem in ML and CV ever since the inception of both fields.
-Recognizing facial emotions has always been a subjective, time-consuming, and strictly human task.
-Well-designed ML models that can predict facial expressions, emotions, and attitudes from just a snapshot of a face have the potential to optimize processes in the realms of human-computer interaction, psychology, security, and marketing.
+Well-designed models that can predict facial emotions (a previously human-task) have the potential to optimize processes in the realms of human-computer interaction, psychology, security, and marketing.

 #### Literature Review
-Artificial neural networks have been trained on data extracted from the Facial Action Coding System (FACS) to classify facial expressions based on the individual movements of specific muscle groups [1].
-FACS extracts muscle movements from image headshots, which are then fed into the neural net.
-Others have directly fed facial images into CNNs after facial detection and background removal [2].
-There have also been comparisons between classical machine learning models compared to newer deep learning models [3].
+* Artificial neural networks have been trained on data extracted from the Facial Action Coding System to classify emotions based on the movements of specific muscle groups [1].
+* Facial images have been fed directly into CNNs after image preprocessing [2].
+* The effectiveness of classical ML models compared to newer deep learning models has been studied [3].

 #### Benchmarks